Boneless Pork Roast Deluxe Dinner

 Sep 29, 2025

-The cooler weather of fall is the perfect time to bring out a few roasting pans from your cupboard and enjoy the savory goodness of a pork roast with 2 delicious side vegetables.
+The cooler weather of fall is the perfect time to bring out a few roasting pans from your cupboard and enjoy the savory goodness of a pork roast with two delicious side vegetables.

-Cattleman’s always has an excellent selection of fresh Pork Butts (Pork Shoulders) that are the perfect roast choice, and can easily feed 6 persons…
+Cattleman’s always has an excellent selection of fresh pork butts (pork shoulders) that are the perfect roast choice and can easily feed six people.

-And while you’re roasting that Pork Butt, why not serve it with two of fall’s most the most beloved vegetables, Spaghetti Squash and roasted Red Skin Potatoes
+While you’re roasting that pork butt, why not serve it with two of fall’s most beloved vegetables: spaghetti squash and roasted red skin potatoes?
+The combination of these three together is simply delicious!

-We’ll give you here, the essential cooking and timing tips for you to prepare all 3 of these dishes, simultaneously, in your oven.
+We’ll give you the essential cooking and timing tips to prepare all three of these dishes simultaneously in your oven.

-First, you’ll need 3 medium size roasting pans.
+First, you’ll need 3 medium-sized roasting pans.
 I each for the pork roast, spaghetti squash, and the potatoes.
 It is essential that all 3 pans have a 1-inch lip (or so).

-Test to be sure all 3 can fit into your oven together.
+Test to be sure all three can fit into your oven together.

-After purchasing your Pork Butt which typically weighs about 4 to 5 pounds, generous rub the exterior with a roast seasoning of your choice.
-There are SO many at Cattleman’s for you to choose from), but even kosher salt and ground black pepper will do nicely.
+After purchasing your pork butt, which typically weighs about 4 to 5 pounds, generously rub the exterior with a roast seasoning of your choice.
+There are so many at Cattleman’s for you to choose from, but even kosher salt and ground black pepper will do nicely.

-Before placing your seasoned roast on a roasting pan, we recommend spritzed your roast with a bit of oil, then searing it in a hot skillet. on all sides, until it has a nice medium brown color on the outside.
+Before placing your seasoned roast on a roasting pan, we recommend spritzing your roast with a bit of oil, then searing it in a hot skillet on all sides until it has a nice medium-brown color on the outside.

-Place the seared roast onto your roasting pan to rest a moment while you pre-heating your oven to 375 F.
+Place the seared roast onto your roasting pan to rest a moment while you preheat your oven to 375°F.

 Paint the interior with melted butter, then season it with salt and pepper.